 Through exploring the School of Communication and Journalism website, you will find that we offer a wide variety of courses in our four programs.

-The Department of Communication made its entrance onto Auburn’s campus as the Speech Department in 1949.
+The Department of Communication made its entrance onto Auburn’s campus as the Division of Speech in the Department of English in 1948, chaired by Dr. Frank B. Davis.
+Dr. Davis lead the Department of Speech out of English in 1956 and served as head of the department from 1956 to 1973.
+The Frank B. Davis Fund for Excellence in Communication was endowed in 2016 to honor Dr. Davis and his service to the Department.
+The Award helps fund graduate and undergraduate Communication Program awards.
 The department became the Department of Speech Communication in 1970 before finally evolving into the Department of Communication in 1985.
 This name better represented the various programs within the department.

 Professor Emeritus Bert E. Bradley played a significant role in the establishment of the Department of Speech Communication.
 He was head of the department and a professor from 1973-1989.
 His legacy lives on in the minds of the many people that knew him well.
 The prestigious Bert E. Bradley Award has been awarded since 1990.
 This award recognizes students at the graduate and undergraduate level who excel in the areas of scholarship, service, research, and teaching.

 The Department of Communication began offering courses in the area of mass communication in 1952.
 These courses evolved into the Radio/Television/Film major.
 Professor Emeritus Jay Sanders introduced media courses when it was known as Alabama Polytechnic Institute.
 In 1985, after more than thirty years dedicated to teaching film and media courses, he retired from the university system.
 The department recognized his contributions to the field through the annual Jay Sanders Film Festival.